openebs/website/docs/versioned_docs/version-2.11.0/user-guides/jivaguide.md

 ### 1.Percona

 Here we illustrate the usage of default Jiva storage class.
 In the following example manifest, the default storage class `openebs-jiva-default` is specified in `PersistentVolumeClaim` specification.
 So, the Jiva volume will be created with 3 replicas adhering to the default configuration.
-The manifest for deploying Percona can be downloaded from <a href="https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/percona/percona-openebs-deployment.yaml"> here</a> or use the following spec.
+The manifest for deploying Percona can be downloaded from [here](https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/percona/percona-openebs-deployment.yaml) or use the following spec.

 - Percona spec